Skip to main content

 Eligibility

-To qualify for provisional registration, an applicant must have applied to take, or be awaiting the results of, the nurse examination and have met all the other requirements for practising registration.
+To qualify for provisional licensure, an applicant must have applied to take, or be awaiting the results of, the nurse examination and have met all the other requirements for practising licensure.

 Responsibilities and privileges

-Provisional registrants must satisfy BCCNM's Professional Standards, Scope of Practice Standards, and Practice Standards and all conditions placed on their registration.
+Provisional licensees must meet BCCNM's standards and all conditions placed on their licensure.

 Use of title

-Individuals with provisional registration may call themselves a “licensed practical nurse (provisional)" or "LPN (provisional)."
+Individuals with provisional licensure may call themselves a “licensed practical nurse (provisional)" or "LPN (provisional)."
 Check the Use of Title practice standard for more information.

 Possible conditions on practice